 As Feinberg dug deeper into the Biblical texts she became ever more aware how often food plays a major role in the text, and how her perspective on the texts wad shifted because of the way the Bible talks about food.

-At the end of the first chapter she describes her decision to focus on six foods that are mentioned in the Bible.
+At the end of the first chapter of Taste and See she describes her decision to focus on six foods that are mentioned in the Bible.
 I was at first slightly dismayed when I read that.
 My head is swimming with visions of the book turning into a WWJE What Would Jesus Eat, kind of diet manual.
 I happy to say I am disappointed on that front.

 Food, Physical and Spiritual

-What Feinberg does instead, is take a look at each of these foods on two levels.
+What Feinberg does in Taste and See, is take a look at each of these foods on two levels.
 The first is looking int the background and history of the six foods: Fish, Figs, Unleavened Bread, Salt, Olives, and Lamb Chops.
 Each of these foods is worth of a deep dive, and I liked the fact that in the endnotes she references Mort Rosenblum’s book on olives.

 The second thing she does is offers a fresh glance at how many Biblical accounts come alive in a new way as we understand better the food that is being talked about.
 For example, on pages 42-43, talking about the different types of nets used for fishing and Peter’s hauling of fish on board, is likely a second catch.
 Along with this she offers personal applications that can be observed in these Scriptural accounts.